 Appetizers will be served.
 Bartender will serve beer ($6-7), wine ($6), soft drinks ($2), and other non-alcoholic drinks ($2).

 5:00 – 8:00 pm Graduate Student Social at the Lookout

 Thank you to the past and present sponsors of the CBS Graduate Student Symposium!

-The organizers of the Graduate Student Symposium would like to thank the College of Biological Science, Bio-Rad, the Canadian Society for Molecular Biosciences, U of G Graduate Students' Association, Guelph Campus Co-op, Sarstedt, U of G Student Affairs.
+The organizers of the Graduate Student Symposium would like to thank the College of Biological Science, U of G Graduate Students' Association, Sarstedt and the U of G Student Life Enhancement Fund.